Randy Wagstaff: Season four

 Tiffani eventually drops the rape allegation and Randy's suspension is lifted.
-He returns to school to find his math class transformed -- Prez is teaching the class probability through dice and card games and a new computer has been set up.
-His friend Michael is suspicious of his time away from school and subtly warns Randy against getting involved as an informant for either the police or the teachers.
+He returns to school to find his math class transformed—Prez is teaching the class probability through dice and card games and a new computer has been set up.
+Michael is suspicious of his time away from school and subtly warns Randy against getting involved as an informant for either the police or the teachers.

 From Little Kevin, it soon leaks out that Randy had been questioned by police and based on Herc's comment they believe Randy revealed information, which makes its way to Marlo.
 Although the penalty for informing to police is usually death, Marlo declines to order a hit on the grounds that Randy poses no further threat to him.
 Instead, he instructs Chris and Snoop to spread the word that Randy has been speaking to the police and he is labeled as a snitch in the streets.

 Randy is walking with Michael and Duquan when he is confronted at school by a group of students who want to fight him for being a snitch.
 Although Michael protects Randy and fights the kids off, Randy is beaten badly.
 Word soon gets back to Carver that Randy is in trouble around school and in his neighborhood.
 Carver is very upset because he feels he is partly to blame and he puts a police car on lookout at Randy's house, promising Randy that he's going to take care of everything.

 People looking to hurt Randy notice the car and make a false police call from a nearby telephone booth to get them to leave the scene.
 With the cops gone, molotov cocktails are thrown into the house, burning it down and leaving Miss Anna with second and third degree burns, and leaving Randy without a home or guardian.

 Carver tries his hardest to help Randy find another foster parent but to no avail.
 He asks if he can become Randy's foster parent but is told that the vetting process would take months and, in the end, might not be successful.
-Randy ends up going back to a group home.
-There Randy still hasn't escaped his "snitch" title and ends up getting into fights with the other older, hostile kids in the home.
+Randy ends up going back to a group home, where he still hasn't escaped his "snitch" title.
+He ends up getting into fights with the other older, more hostile kids in the home.

 Season five

 A year later, Bunk revisits the Lex murder and attempts to question Randy.
 Randy (noticeably taller and more muscular), having lost his childlike innocence, is unresponsive to Bunk and storms off pushing another kid in the group home down for being in his way.
-It is unclear whether Prez's fear of Randy "being chewed up by the system" has been realized or if his rude manner is just a front to avoid being harassed by the fellow foster kids, as he was in the season 4 finale.